 For example, you can use them to shop with companies that prioritize social issues like climate change.
 The more that you do this, the more cashback that you’ll earn on your purchases.
 That’s a pretty easy way to unlock the full potential of your credit card while still supporting planet earth.

-Beyond that, you’re really free to use a green credit card however you wish.
-If your card contributes a percentage of each purchase to an eco-friendly charity, then you can spend money on anything that you want and still give back to the environment.
+Beyond that, you’re really free to use a green credit card however you wish (though not all transactions may be eligible for rewards; check your terms & conditions!).
+If your card contributes a percentage of each purchase to an eco-friendly charity, then you can spend money on anything (again, confirm via terms & conditions) that you want and still give back to the environment.

 The one thing that’s important to note here is that you do still need to be responsible with your credit card spending.

 Green credit cards do still have interest rates, so you need to be careful that you don’t rack up more debt than you can comfortably afford to pay — even if it does feel great to give back to the environment with every purchase you make.

 One of the easiest ways to maximize the potential of your green credit card is to pick the one that best matches your ecological mission.
 To that end, you should seriously consider the Aspiration Zero card.
 It makes it super easy to do your part for the environment.
 Here’s why.